-Each year Binghamton enrolls nearly 17,000 students—more than 3,400 are graduate students—in programs leading to bachelor’s, master’s, and doctoral degrees.
-The student population includes approximately 3,000 international students from 100+ countries.
+Each year, Binghamton enrolls more than 17,000 students—including 3,600+ graduate students—in programs leading to bachelor’s, master’s, and doctoral degrees.
+The student population includes approximately 3,000 international students from 115+ countries.

-The academic culture at Binghamton rivals a first-rate private university—rigorous, collaborative, and innovative—while the campus culture exemplifies the best kind of public university experience, with richly diverse students, active social life, and deep engagement with the community.
+The academic culture at Binghamton rivals a first-rate private university—rigorous, collaborative, and innovative—while the campus culture exemplifies the best kind of public university experience—richly diverse students, an active social life, and deep engagement with the community.

 Programs and schools